Treatments · ADHD & neurodivergent care

 Will online therapy work for someone with ADHD?

-For most adults, yes.
-Many neurodivergent clients prefer virtual sessions for sensory reasons, commute energy, and the option to fidget, stand, or move during a session.
+For many adults, yes.
+Some neurodivergent clients prefer virtual sessions for sensory reasons, commute energy, and the option to fidget, stand, or move during a session.
 We do not require a perfectly still face on camera.
+In-person sessions in Mississauga are also available.

 How much do sessions cost?